SimpleStateManager/ssm-colorbox/README.md

 With these already downloaded you are ready to download ssm-colorbox.

 ##Documentation
-Documentation can be found at http://www.simplestatemanager.com
+Documentation can be found at http://colorbox.simplestatemanager.com

 ##Release Log

-###1.0.0 - Jun 22, 2013
+###1.0.0 - Oct 24, 2013
 * Initial release

 ## License